-Remove Background Check- Backgrounds are being used for so much more than getting a job
+Remove Background Check- For more than just a job

 The most high profile usage of background checks has been for the well politicized issue of gun regulation.
 The FBI’s National Instant Criminal Background Check System (NICS) has been used by the government as its first line of defense against crimes that involve firearms.
 This comes in the wake of multiple shooting tragedies that have occurred over the last decade, most notably the Sandy Hook shootings where a mentally instable man opened fire in an elementary school killing 28 people, 20 of whom were children.
 NICS has flagged over 2.4 million transactions since its inception thereby potential saving a lot of lives.
 Reports from the Department of Justice claim that over 10% of the 5.9 million violent crimes in the country in 2014 were committed by offenders armed with a gun.

 Resident screening is another area where background checks are rampant nowadays.
 There is an ever increasing number of firms that provide landlords with the ability to comprehensively screen their prospective tenants for security reasons.
 Landlords face lesser risks by knowing their tenant’s’ credit history, criminal record, and other public records ahead of time, and can easily weed out potential candidates who they consider not worth the trouble.
 On the flip side, this can also result in a significant percentage of the population, which actually needs cheap housing the most, being denied of housing opportunities or even getting priced out due to concerns over their background checks.
 AirBnB bought a background check tech startup called Trooly recently in order to take preventive measures against troublemakers that plague its home-rental service.
 Remove background check